What a bottle of ivermectin reveals about the shadowy world of COVID telemedicine

 NPR contacted Bergquam, Cullen and America's Frontline Doctors, and none provided comment for this article.

-As for the states where she still holds a license, public records show the Florida Department of Health has filed two administrative complaints, but her licence is listed as clear and active on their website.
-They did not respond to repeated requests for comment.
+As for the states where Cullen still holds a license, public records show the Florida Department of Health has filed two administrative complaints, but her license is listed as clear and active on their website.
+The department did not respond to repeated requests for comment.
 The North Carolina Medical Board meanwhile would not confirm whether an investigation was underway, but Brian Blankenship, the board's deputy general counsel, says that investigations take time: "State Agencies have to give people due process rights based on evidence," he says.

 "How many patients have to suffer?"